Minimally Invasive (Keyhole) Bunion Surgery

 Bunions have caused pain in feet since feet themselves existed!
-They are also known as hallux valgus or big toe pointing outwards.
-They affect women more than men and can present at any age group.
+They are also known as hallux valgus or a bony bump on the outside of the big toe.
+They affect women more than men and can present at any age.

 What are bunions?